List of Abortion

 Survey of Anti-Choice Protesting Activity at Canadian

-Abortion Clinics.
-A new survey by the Abortion Rights
+Abortion Clinics (Oct 2010) - A survey by the Abortion

-Coalition of Canada reveals that 64% of abortion clinics in
+Rights Coalition of Canada reveals that 64% of abortion

-How to Establish a Pro-Choice Group on Campus: Learn the basics for starting and running your own pro-choice group on campus!
+How to Establish a Pro-Choice Group on Campus (Aug 2008) - Learn the basics for starting and running your own pro-choice group on campus!
 Find out why your campus needs one, how to structure it, recruit members, run meetings, carry out activities, raise funds, and sustain your group.
 Researched and written by a Simon Fraser University student (PDF file, 34 pages).

 Think About the Fetus - Should providers and the